qgis/QGIS-Website/content-translated/ta/project/visual-changelogs/visualchangelog344/index.md

 This feature was funded by [Hauts-de-France](https://www.hautsdefrance.fr/)

-This feature was developed by [Valentin Buira](https://github.com/ValentinBuira)
+This feature was developed by [Celia Buira](https://github.com/CeliaBuira)
 ## செயலாக்கம்
 ### Feature: Port SAGA "Fill Sinks Wang & Liu" to native tool
 This highly in-demand tool seemed to be fragile and error-prone when run via the SAGA Processing Plugin.